ShaiyaJ/blog/content/software/termsprite/2023-12-16 - Termsprite.md

 I also thought about using more advanced crossterm functions to play gifs.
 Looking at the image crate docks, it wouldn't actually be that hard to add gif support.
 Perhaps if I get bored one day I might add this feature.

 That's all I have for this week, thanks for reading!

+### P.S.
+I almost forgot to mention one of the defining "features" of the development process.
+I decided to use only base neovim with no extensions.
+I want to rely less on IDE features to program.
+This did make some parts of the program an absolutely nightmare to write but overall it was actually pretty fun doing this.